enbraun/slate/source/includes/_authentication.md

 eRS Cloud API allows access using OAuth 2 code flow to enable integration with third party applications.
 OAuth 2 is an open standard for authorization that enables third party applications  to obtain access of API on behalf of user who wishes to approve access.

-Developer (having admin access to eRS Cloud) are require to register an application to use OAuth.
+Developer (having Administrator access to eRS Cloud) are require to register an application to use OAuth.
 Once application is registered, it is assigned a client Id and client secret.
 The client secret should be kept confidential and only use when authorizing between application and eRS cloud authorization server.

 > Example : Authorization Link